folkertvanheusden/iESP/README.md

 what it is
 ----------
-iESP is an iSCSI target for the ESP32 and Teensy 4.1 microcontroller (altough it runs fine on Linux as well).
+iESP is an iSCSI target that was originally designed for the ESP32 and Teensy 4.1 microcontroller.
+This allows you to boot your VMWare cluster from an SD-card :-)
-In theory this allows you to boot your VMWare cluster from an SD-card.
+Since then it was ported to Linux, \*BSD and microsoft windows.

 requirements
 ------------
-* Either a Linux/FreeBSD-box or a supported microcontroller (from now on uC) with an SD-card reader connected to it.
+* a Linux/\*BSD/windows system or a supported microcontroller with an SD-card reader connected to it.
 * platformio (for microcontrollers)
-* cmake (for Linux/FreeBSD)
+* cmake (for the other systems)

 compiling